John Culshaw: Decca

 By 1947 Culshaw had been given the chance to produce classical sessions for Decca's rapidly expanding catalogue.
 At Decca, the musicians whom he recorded included Ida Haendel, Eileen Joyce, Kathleen Ferrier and Clifford Curzon.
 In 1948 he first worked with Georg Solti, a pianist and aspiring conductor.
 In 1950, after the introduction of the long-playing record (LP), he produced the first LP versions of the Savoy Operas with the D'Oyly Carte Opera Company.

 In 1951, Culshaw and one of Decca's senior engineers, Kenneth Wilkinson, were sent to the Bayreuth Festival to record Wagner's Parsifal.
 For Culshaw, Wagner was an abiding passion, and he persuaded Decca and the Bayreuth management to let him record that year's Ring cycle in addition to Parsifal.
 The Ring recording could not be released, probably for contractual reasons.
 The Parsifal recording, on the other hand, was released to great acclaim in 1952.
 The Decca team returned to Bayreuth to record the 1953 performances of Lohengrin.
 The resultant recording was well reviewed, but Culshaw wrote of it:

-… the cast was only of moderate ability, and we had access to far too few performances to make up anything really worth while.
-It was still felt that this was the only economic way to record Wagner, for the expense involved in taking his major works to the studio did not seem to be justified by the sales potential.
-But after the Lohengrin experience I found myself fervently hoping that I would never return to Bayreuth, at least in a recording capacity.